pingidentity/pingone-sample-js/README.md

 - To have installed [Node.js](https://nodejs.org/en/download/)

 ## Getting Started
-If you haven't already done so, sign up for your PingOne for Customers account and create a new Single Page application in "Connections" tab of admin console.
+If you haven't already done so, sign up for your PingOne account and create a new Single Page application in "Connections" tab of admin console.
+You can begin a trial at [https://www.pingidentity.com/en/trials.html](https://www.pingidentity.com/en/trials.html)

 ### Building the Sample
 ```bash